What To Do If Your Child Gets A Tick (video interview)

 activated charcoal capsules (open them up and mix into the silver on top of the bite area to help pull out infection)

 bandaids to cover the bite site

 Ledum 1MK or 200ch (a homeopathic remedy that helps push infection out of the body; give this after a tick bite until you can get medical help.
 Get it at any good health food store that sells supplements)

 a pen (draw a circle around the bite area so you can remember where it was and monitor it)

-Deep Immune For Kids (get these immune boosting drops on my dispensary under the "lyme" category and use this until you can get to medical help)
+Deep Immune For Kids (use this to give the immune system some support until you can get to medical help)

+But the best thing to focus on is supporting the resilience of your child's body.
 The strength of the immune system is a key factor in how the body will respond to lyme and lyme co-infections, should it contract the bacteria.
-So how do you keep the immune system strong?
-Follow the 4 Pillars Of Resilient Health.

 The first thing to do is make sure your child is eating, sleeping and pooping.
 That trifecta is so important that it's always the first thing I focus on.